RidleyLeisy/nfl/README.md

 ### Project Description

 CoinFlip is a NFL analytics website designed to give users powerful insights on players, teams, and upcoming games.
-Our dashboards are updated weekly with the latest NFL stats and include machine learning models to enhance weekly matchup predictablity.
+Our dashboards are updated weekly with the latest NFL stats and include machine learning models to enhance weekly matchup predictability.

 ### Tech Stack